Sign up for our newsletter for regular updates on our progress, or to find out how you can get involved.

 Future Connections: In 2021 King County Parks and the City of Woodinville will partner to construct a gravel trail from NE 124th to NE 145th in Woodinville.
 This will include a trail crossing at NE 145th which will allow a connection between the Eastrail and the Sammamish River Trail.

 Current Status: The Redmond Central Connector is 2.3 miles of paved trail through Downtown Redmond and continues to the northwest, connecting to the Sammamish River Trail, Redmond/Puget Sound Energy Trail, and through the Willows business district (owned by City of Redmond).

 Future Connections: The final phase of the project will extend 1.6 miles north to connect with the Cross Kirkland Corridor and Woodinville across NE 124th Street.
 In addition, the Redmond Central Connector will connect to the East Lake Sammamish Trail with the construction of Sound Transit’s Blue Line rail project by 2024.

 Future Connections: Continuing north from Woodinville to the City of Snohomish the Eastrail will connect to the 30- mile long Centennial Trail, which extends to the Skagit County line, as well as the Whitehorse Trail (a 27 mile long corridor with amazing recreational opportunities).
 Development of this section (owned by Snohomish County) will move forward once funding is secured for final designs and construction.
 [Learn More]

 Sound Transit is developing light rail adjacent to sections of the Eastrail.
-The new Blue Line will have multiple stations in Bellevue and Redmond, opening for service in 2023.
-The Blue Line’s Spring District/120th and Wilburton Stations will offer easy access to the Eastrail.
+Opening for service in 2023 the 2 Line will have multiple stations in Bellevue and Redmond.
+The Spring District/120th and Wilburton Stations on the 2 Line will offer easy access to the Eastrail..
 [Learn more ]